HiassofT/highspeed-sio/README.txt

 If bit 7 of DSTATS is set (meaning transmission from the computer to the device), the computer sends the data frame (eg the sector data plus the checksum byte) to the device and again waits for an ACK or NAK.
-The devices now verifies the checksum and transmits either an ACK (if the checksum is OK) or a NAK.
+The device now verifies the checksum and transmits either an ACK (if the checksum is OK) or a NAK.
 In case of a NAK the next steps are skipped.